aces/Loris-MRI/docs/04-TechnicalInfrastructure.md

   * the **_files\_intermediary_** table allows to link processed data with the native datasets (our even intermediary outputs).
-The _Input\_FileID_ and _Output\_FileID_ fields of that table are links to the _FileID_ field of the _files_ table mentionned in section 4.2.2.
+The _Input\_FileID_ and _Output\_FileID_ fields of that table are links to the _FileID_ field of the _files_ table mentioned in section 4.2.2.
 Note that the native file used to create processed outputs is always stored in the files table in the _SourceFileID_ field, which is linked to the _FileID_ field of the same table.
   * the **_mri\_processing\_protocol_** table stores the imaging processing protocols used to produce processed data.
 This table is linked to the _files_ table using the _ProcessProtocolID_ foreign key.
-Additionaly, the field _FileType_ of the _mri\_processing\_protocol_ table is linked to the _type_ field of the _ImagingFileTypes_ table.
+Additionally, the field _FileType_ of the _mri\_processing\_protocol_ table is linked to the _type_ field of the _ImagingFileTypes_ table.